 How to Choose a Fly Fishing Reel

 Reels have evolved into large arbor designs that let you reel your line over a big cylinder rather than a small axel.
-Instead of reeling line furiously around a pencil, newer reels work more like wrapping line around a soup can — basically, they let you reel in line faster.
+For example, instead of reeling line furiously around a pencil, newer reels work more like wrapping line around a soup can — basically, they let you reel in line faster.

 But don’t worry.
 You can catch huge fish with today’s entry-level reels.
 I’ve caught hard-fighting coho salmon on entry-level reels, and even brought in a 23-inch brown trout on a tiny entry-level reel rated for super-light 3-weight fly rods.
-Both were on Cabela’s Three Forks Combos.
+Both were on inexpensive Cabela’s-branded combos.
 The key?
 Set your drag lightly, and if you hook into a big fish, gently apply pressure to the outside rim — the palming rim — of your reel during big runs where the fish takes off fast and hard.
 The technique is to not stop the reel from turning, just slow it down a bit and put more pressure on the fish without snapping your tippet.

 It’s a technique, which is part of the challenge and joy of fly fishing in the first place.